Am I Eligible For An Energy Concession In SA

 You can apply and receive concessions for the emergency services levy if you own the property.
 And, if you have a life interest in the property.

-The department of Human Services requires you to attach a copy of a will to show life interest in the property.
+The Department of Human Services requires you to attach a copy of a will to show your life interest in the property.

 To be a concession recipient, you must also hold either of these cards.
 A pensioner concession card, or a Commonwealth Seniors card.

 Other valid cards issued by the Department of Veterans Affairs include the Gold Repatriation Card and the Gold Card to indicate that you have over 80 impairment points from military service.

 Why Seek Energy Concessions In SA

 The main reason why eligible South Australians seek and receive energy concessions is that they can’t afford to pay their energy bills.